jbennatt/draft-helper/python-convert-files/README.md

 1. Choose _Author from Scratch_
 2. Give a name
-3. Choose Python Runtiome (Python 3.11 was used)
+3. Choose Python Runtime (Python 3.11 was used)
 4. Change default execution role to one created above
 5. Copy (or upload) Lambda Function to console and Deploy (to save lambda function)